610: Phocas, the Byzantine Emperor during whose reign the Jews of Antioch revolted was murdered by his successor Heraclitus.

 1938: Following a request by Heinrich Rothmund, head of the Swiss federal police, the German government recalls all Jewish passports and marks them with a large, colored "J." This is to prevent German Jews from passing as Christians and smuggling themselves into Switzerland.

-1939: New York City premiere of “U-Boat 29”, the American version “The Spy In Black” produced by Alexander Korda with a screenplay by Emeric Pressburger.
+1939: Two months after premiering in the United Kingdom, New York City premiere of “U-Boat 29”, the American version “The Spy In Black” produced by Alexander Korda with a screenplay by Emeric Pressburger.

 1940(3rd of Tishrei): Shabbat Shuvah